pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/datadog/setup.md

     $ pulumi config set datadog:appKey YYYYYYYYYYYYYY --secret
     ```

-Remember to pass `--secret` when setting `datadog:apiKey` and `datadog:appKey` so that it is properly encrypted.
+Remember to pass `--secret` when setting `datadog:apiKey` and `datadog:appKey` so that they are properly encrypted.
 A full set of configuration parameters
 can be found listed on the [Project README](https://github.com/pulumi/pulumi-datadog/blob/master/README.md).